Catholic Life

 Our School Aims

-- To make our pupils aware of their true dignity as children of God and to teach and promote respect for other races, religions and cultures;
+- To teach and promote respect for other races, religions and cultures;

 We aim to achieve our Mission by providing an excellent Catholic education for all and provide strong support to strengthen School-Home-Parish links.
-Please see some examples of how we do this below:
+Please see some examples of how we do this below: - Father Ian McDole (St Ann's) visits our school weekly to meet with different classes to discuss questions children have about life and faith;

 - Father Ian leads termly Masses in school;